 Septic systems, also known as on-site sewage systems (OSS), treat sewage so it doesn’t contaminate local rivers, lakes, and groundwater.
 Just like your home or car, your septic system needs to be monitored and maintained regularly.
 This can reduce the chance that you’ll need to do major, costly repairs to your system because you’ll catch small problems before they become big ones.

-A septic evaluation is an inspection of all the components of your septic system: septic tank, pump tank (if you have one) and drainfield.
+A septic evaluation is a required inspection of all the components of your septic system: septic tank, pump tank (if you have one) and drainfield.